avaframe/AvaFrame/docs/moduleCom1DFAOrig.rst

 ---------

 The module requires an avalanche directory, that follows a specified folder structure.
-This avalanche directory can be created by running: py:mod:`runInitializeProject.py`.
+This avalanche directory can be created by running :py:mod:`runInitializeProject.py`.
 In the directory *Inputs*, the following files are required:

 * digital elevation model as .asc file